8 simple steps to take the guess work out of building cheap board and batten to add character and timeless detail to plain walls.

 The Cheapest and Easiest DIY Board and Batten

-A 1x4x8 furring strip costs less than $2.00 at most hardware stores.
+A 1x4x8 furring strip costs about $2.00 at most hardware stores.
 That’s 70% cheaper than MDF boards.
 And they’re solid and ready to put up without any ripping.

 - 32 1x4x8 pine furring strips (or however many you need for your space)